savq/melange-nvim/README.md

 ## Requirements

-* Neovim ≥ 0.9.2
+- Neovim ≥ 0.9.2
-* `termguicolors` enabled
-* A terminal emulator or GUI with true color and font variants support (italics, bold, etc).
+- A terminal emulator with true color and font variants support (italics, bold, etc).

 ## Installation

 You can install Melange with any (Neo)Vim plugin manager.

 [Paq](https://github.com/savq/paq-nvim):